 National Registration Number: CMR0001709591

-Teja is deeply involved in teaching Tai Chi and Kung Fu, and is co-owner of the Kung Fu Academy in Castle Hill.
+Teja is deeply involved in teaching Tai Chi and Kung Fu at the Kung Fu Academy in Castle Hill.
 In his spare time he will be found playing classical guitar or pottering outside with his bonsai trees.